UK's Sunak stands by minister accused of sending bullying texts | Politics

 - United Kingdom

-Since being appointed as Britain's third prime minister in two months almost two weeks ago, Sunak has come under pressure for his government appointments, particularly Braverman's reappointment as interior minister.
-She has been criticized by some lawmakers for inflaming tensions over immigration by saying Britain faces an "invasion" from people travelling in small boats crossing the English Channel.
+Since being appointed as Britain's third prime minister in two months almost two weeks ago, Sunak has come under pressure over his government appointments, particularly Braverman's reappointment as interior minister.
+She has been criticised by some lawmakers for inflaming tensions over immigration by saying Britain faces an "invasion" from people travelling in small boats crossing the English Channel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)